 The water consumed in oil & gas production is something tremendous.
 Folks in the water and wastewater treatment industry know it, and they’re introducing solutions that make continuing use of carbon-based energy more sustainable.

-“The oil production companies need to have the same capabilities as the very largest water treatment facilities,” says Gilad Cohen, director & head of the Industrial Water business unit, IDE Technologies Ltd., San Diego, Calif.
+“The oil production companies need to have the same capabilities as very large water treatment facilities,” says Gilad Cohen, director & head of the Industrial Water business unit, IDE Technologies Ltd., Kadima, Israel.

 The issue of water usage during fractionation at natural gas and oil drilling sites is being increasingly examined in the U.S. Water-related issues in the Canadian oil sands have been current even longer, says Cohen, and “the industry is moving into a more mature stage in its production processes, with growing water reuse.
-They want solutions that are reliable, sustainable — with less consumption of chemicals and energy – and economically feasible in terms of capital and operating expenditures.”
+In some cases, for every barrel of oil produced three to five barrels of water must be treated.
+They want solutions that are reliable, sustainable — with less consumption of chemicals and energy — and economically feasible in terms of capital and operating expenditures.”

 The biggest recent feather in IDE Technologies’ cap is that in January it signed contracts to design and supply equipment for the largest seawater desalination plant in the U.S., located near the Encina Power Station in Carlsbad, Calif.
-The project starts construction this year, will cost near $1 billion and will produce up to 54 million gallons of high quality water a day by 2016, making it the largest sea water desalination plant in the U.S., the company says.
+The project starts construction this year, will cost near $1 billion and will produce up to 54 million gallons of high quality water a day by 2016.

 These same technologies, Cohen says, will play a big role in making oil extraction in the oil sands more sustainable.
 Oil sands typically are loose or partially consolidated sandstone mixtures of sand, clay and water saturated with petroleum bitumen.
 Production is by strip mining or the oil is made to flow into wells by reducing its viscosity using steam or other means.
 Preprocessing includes removal of water, sand and waste, and most typically hydrogenation through catalytic hydrocracking, expending additional large amounts of energy and water.

-IDE’s produced water evaporators and MVC technology, for example, are already in use in oil fields in northern Germany as an alternative to conventional steam injection method for oil recovery.
-An enhanced oil recovery method was accomplished using closed water cycle treatment processes.
+Beginning in the 1990s, IDE’s produced water evaporators and MVC technology have been in use in heavy oil fields in northern Germany, reusing produced water for steam generation, using CSS (Cyclic Steam Stimulation) for enhanced oil recovery.
+The method was accomplished using closed water cycle treatment processes.

 “We’re taking well-proven water and wastewater treatment technologies and adapting them to the needs of the oil sands and other global energy industries,” concludes Cohen.